 Why use electrons instead of light in a microscope?

-Given sufficient light, the human eye can distinguish two points 0.2 mm apart, without the aid of any additional lenses.
+Given sufficient light, the human eye can distinguish two points in space 0.2 mm apart without the aid of any additional lenses.
 This distance is called the resolving power or resolution of the eye.
-A lens or an assembly of lenses (a microscope) can be used to magnify this distance and enable the eye to see points even closer together than 0.2 mm.
+A lens or an assembly of lenses (a microscope) can be used to magnify this distance and enable the eye to see points much closer together than 0.2 mm.

 How a Scanning Electron Microscope Works

 Electrons are produced at the top of the column in the electron gun and accelerated through the column at a specified accelerating voltage (1 keV – 30 keV).
 Condenser lenses and apertures act to reduce the beam diameter.
 The final lens in the column is the objective lens, which focuses the beam on the sample surface.
 The diameter of the beam in an SEM can range from <1 nanometer up to 20 nanometers, depending on the type of electron gun, accelerating voltage, and lens configuration.